 Hubby made the teeny little water pump using copper pipe and wire for the desert fairy garden.
 So adorable.
 I love watching little people’s faces when they see the garden for the first time.
 We put incense sticks inside the chimney and the smoke curling up just makes it all seem so real.

-Let me know what you think and don’t forget to pin if you like it.
+Let me know what you think of the desert fairy garden and log cabin and don’t forget to pin it for later.

 Oh BTW, If you’re looking for more fairy accessories, I’ve got you covered 😉 Disclosure: If you click on the links below, we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and our fairies will send some fairy dust your way too 😉